Chris-Ru/P2-Chickens/README.md

 - Chris: 10/10 (Led most of the the ideation process, and development process)
 - Sam: 9/10 (Focused more on ideation process more so than the development process)
 - Dylan: 10/10 (was effective in the ideation process and development process)
-- Shekar: 9/10 (worked mostly on individual aspect such as AP units)
+- Shekar: 10/10 (worked mostly on individual aspects acontributed to idea development)
 - [Scrum Board](https://github.com/Chris-Ru/P2-Chickens/projects/1#column-15762960) with scores + tickets
 ### PBL (Team, 3/3)
 ##### Ideation + Design